pearsonpmcuk/codingchallenge/README.md

 # What we are  looking for (and what we are not):

-* Feel free to use any dependency management and build tools eg maven. gradle eg
+* Feel free to use any dependency management and build tools : maven. gradle eg
 * Make sure your design and implementation is simple.
-It should do only the things speficied in the application section.
+It should do only the things specified in the application section.
 Not more, not less.
 * Make sure your code includes unit tests. ( acceptance tests are bonus )
-* Feel free to use any java libraries you feel appropriate. spring-boot, resteasy, jersey eg
+* Feel free to use any java libraries you feel appropriate : spring-boot,  jersey , resteasy eg
 * Please do not use any database.
 We are more interested in your Java skills
 * Feel free to commit as often as you'd like.
 The more commits the better!
 * We will be looking at how you approach the task (e.g. how you break it into sub-tasks) and how you structure your code to answer the questions